 The reality is that visible scars are possible after any operation.
 When I went through my breast reduction surgery, I was left with raised and puffy scars that no one had prepared me for. :-(

 Years later, I finally found the solution for that.
-To minimize scarring after your procedure, make sure to apply my Scar Salve on and around the incision area (once they have closed), and avoid exposure to direct sunlight for the first year after breast surgery—as this can cause scars to darken.
+To minimize scarring after your procedure, make sure to apply my Scar Salve on and around the incision area (once they have closed), and avoid exposure to direct sunlight for the first year after my breast augmentation—as this can cause scars to darken.

-4. Prickly Nipples
+4. Prickly Nipples after a Breast Augmentation

 Say what?
 Yeah.
 I wasn’t prepared for that.
 But it’s quite normal during recovery to experience tingling as the nerve tissues heal.